 Your Trusted Guide For Personal Data Security

-Over 15.4 million Americans were victims of identity theft in 2016.
+Over 14.4 million Americans were victims of identity fraud in 2018.
 From online data theft to dumpster diving to a stolen wallet, there are many ways that criminals can steal your identity.
 It’s more important than ever to protect yourself from this growing criminal activity.

 Using an identity theft protection service is the best way to minimize risk and protect your personal information from being misused.
 Doing this not only gives you added convenience and peace of mind, but also provides more advanced identity theft protection than you can achieve on your own.